-SYNOPSIS – 144,000 males from the tribes of Israel are numbered and assembled for the journey to the Promised Land – Revelation 7:4-8.
+144,000 males from the tribes of Israel are numbered and assembled for the journey to the city of New Jerusalem – Revelation 7:4-8.

-The “sealing of God’s servants” follows a literary pattern set in the fifth chapter with the introduction of the “lion of the tribe of Judah,” the “slain Lamb.”
-What John “sees” interprets what he first “hears.”
-In the next two paragraphs, first, he “hears” the “number” of the “sealed servants,” 144,000 males from the “twelve tribes of Israel,” then he “sees” an assembly of men and women from every nation far too numerous to count.
+In the next two paragraphs, John will “hear” the “number” of the “sealed servants,” 144,000 males from the “twelve tribes of Israel,” but he will “see” an assembly of men and women from every nation too numerous to count.

-(Revelation 7:4-8) – “And I heard the number of the sealed, — a hundred and forty-four thousand, — sealed out of every tribe of the sons of Israel: — Of the tribe of Judah, twelve thousand sealed, of the tribe of Reuben, twelve thousand, of the tribe of Gad, twelve thousand, Of the tribe of Asher, twelve thousand, of the tribe of Naphtali, twelve thousand, of the tribe of Manasseh, twelve thousand, Of the tribe of Simeon, twelve thousand, of the tribe of Levi, twelve thousand, of the tribe of Issachar, twelve thousand, Of the tribe of Zebulun, twelve thousand, of the tribe of Joseph, twelve thousand, of the tribe of Benjamin, twelve thousand, sealed” – (The Emphasized Bible).
+- (Revelation 7:4-8) – “And I heard the number of the sealed, a hundred and forty-four thousand sealed out of every tribe of the sons of Israel: Of the tribe of Judah, twelve thousand sealed, of the tribe of Reuben, twelve thousand, of the tribe of Gad, twelve thousand, Of the tribe of Asher, twelve thousand, of the tribe of Naphtali, twelve thousand, of the tribe of Manasseh, twelve thousand, Of the tribe of Simeon, twelve thousand, of the tribe of Levi, twelve thousand, of the tribe of Issachar, twelve thousand, Of the tribe of Zebulun, twelve thousand, of the tribe of Joseph, twelve thousand, of the tribe of Benjamin, twelve thousand, sealed.”

-John did not “see” the group – He “heard” the number of the men that comprised it.
-In the fifth seal, the martyrs were told to remain “under the altar” were told to remain there until the completed number of the saints destined to die “just as them” was assembled.
-That “number” is now gathered in the numbering of the 144,000 males, twelve thousand from each of the “twelve tribes of Israel.”
+When the fifth seal was opened, the martyrs discovered “under the altar” were told to remain there until the completed number of the saints destined to die “just as them” had been assembled.
+That “number” is now proclaimed as twelve thousand “males” are gathered from each of the “twelve tribes of Israel,” 144,000 in total.

-The number 144,000 is built on the number ‘12’ – Here, it is squared and multiplied by a thousand.
-The final number is figurative and stresses fullness – The full congregation of the servants of God.
-The number twelve is associated with Israel – The “twelve tribes of Israel” – It symbolizes the full number of the people of the “Lamb.”
+The sum is built on the number ‘12’; here, it is squared and multiplied by a thousand.
+The final number is figurative and stresses fullness, the full congregation of the servants of God.
+To state the obvious, ‘twelve’ is associated with the “twelve tribes” that comprised the nation of Israel; 144,000 symbolizes the full number of the people of the “Lamb.”

-In the Hebrew Bible, when the twelve tribes are listed their order varies.
-Reuben is often first, Israel’s first-born.
-Distinctive in this passage is the placement of Judah first in the list, the position of prominence.
-In chapter 5, the “Lamb” was described as originating from the tribe of Judah.
-The present list echoes this previous statement – “The lion out of the tribe of Judah” – (Genesis 35:23-26, Exodus 1:2-4, Numbers 1:5-15).
+In the Hebrew Bible, when the twelve tribes are listed, their order varies.
+Reuben is often first, Israel’s firstborn.
+Distinctive in the present passage is the placement of Judah first, the position of prominence.
+In chapter 5, the “Lamb” was described as originating from the “tribe of Judah,” and the present list echoes the previous declaration by the “elder,” the “lion out of the tribe of Judah” – (Genesis 35:23-26, Exodus 1:2-4, Numbers 1:5-15).

-Why Dan is excluded is not clear.
-Possibly, so the tribe of Levi may be included in the list of the “twelve tribes.”
-Under the rule of the “Lamb,” all members of his people belong to the priestly class and, in this vision, the entire company is assembled – (Revelation 1:6, 5:10).
+Possibly, Dan was excluded to make room for the tribe of Levi on the list of the “twelve tribes.”
+Under the rule of the “Lamb,” all members of his people belong to the priestly class, and in the present vision, the entire company is assembled – (Revelation 1:6, 5:10).

 The paragraph ends with God’s servants sealed, numbered, and presumably, ready for whatever awaits them on their journey to the new promised land in the “city of New Jerusalem.”
 But first, the church must “overcome” and stand victorious before the “Lamb” and the “throne.”